tealinuxos/python-tea-package-maker/README.md

 ## how to use:
 You will need a 'status' file.
 It can be obtained from /var/lib/dpkg/status.
-Tt can be your own OS or your friend's OS if you want to provide offline installer for him/her.
+It can be your own OS or your friend's OS if you want to provide offline installer for him/her.

 Open the app, select the 'status' file, input a valid package name, click 'Build'.

-# Development
+## Development
-## To Do
+### To Do
-add cancel button
+* add cancel button
-something better for output file
+* something better for output file